Symptoms, diagnosis and treatment options.

 At Gynae Solution, we will use plain language to explain what you have, what the treatment options are and what your prognosis is in terms you can understand.

-What are the symptoms of Vaginal Cancer?
+What are the symptoms of Vulvar Cancer?

 Cancer of the vulva most often affects the two skin folds (or lips) around the vagina, known as the labia.
 The vulva is the skin and fatty tissue between the upper thighs of women.
 It extends from the area of the anus to about an inch below the pubic hairline.